 Businesses preparing for Brexit

-Businesses that have not fully completed their preparations for Brexit, will be immediately impacted on 1 January 2021.
-To limit this impact, businesses should take the following key steps:
+Businesses that did not fully complete their preparations for Brexit, would have been immediately impacted on 1 January 2021.
+To limit this impact, businesses should have taken the following key steps:

 - register with Revenue for customs by getting an Economic Operators Registration Identification (EORI) number,